pinskylab/field/Clownfish_data_collection_and_database_notes.md

 * Some fish have some orange on their tails but not clear that they are a breeding male.
 In 2018, Joyce (JJO) noted these fish with OLOT (orange line on tail) in the notes.
 Not sure how they were recorded in previous years.
 * In 2012, fish were only marked as O, W, or Y (so no YP or YR distinction).
 Based on the sizes of fish marked Y (min=3.1, max=11.8 cm), looks like both YR and YP included in Y.

+## Anemone tags
+* Winter 2015 field season was an anemone survey season where all anemones with APCL seen were tagged with plastic anemone tags - two tags, one on each side of the anemone
+* Starting in spring 2015, newly-tagged anemones were tagged with metal anemone tags, rather than plastic ones.
+If only one plastic anemone tag remained on a previously-tagged anemone and the anemone still had APCL on it, the tag was replaced with a new tag, which was metal starting in spring 2015.
+* Tags 2001 and above are metal.
+Tags below 2000 are plastic.
+* Starting in 2018 and somewhat in 2017, tagged anemones that had APCL and were only tagged with a plastic tag were re-tagged with a metal tag, with the tag_id of the plastic tag noted as an old_anem_id when readable.

+## Site hulls
+* Site hulls were created by Mario and Malin using GPS swim data from 2012-2014 seasons
+* In later seasons, new areas of sites (particularly Haina and Sitio Baybayon) were found outside of the hulls and sampled.
+* Michelle created maps of the sites based on hulls to guide sampling in 2018 field season.

 # 2012 Field Season
 * Tail colors only designated as O, W, Y. Y includes both YR and YP, based on size (min Y fish = 3.1 cm, max = 11.8 cm).